envoyproxy/gateway/CONTRIBUTING.md

   overwrite the body with the original commit message from the PR (cleaning it up if necessary) while preserving the PR author's final DCO sign-off.

+## Decision making

+This is a new and complex project, and we need to make a lot of decisions very quickly.
+To this end, we've settled on this process for making (possibly contentious) decisions:

+* For decisions that need a record, we create an issue.
+* In that issue, we discuss opinions, then a maintainer can call for a vote in a comment.
+* Maintainers can cast binding votes on that comment by reacting or replying in another comment.
+* Non-maintainer community members are welcome to cast non-binding votes by either of these methods.
+* Voting will be resolved by simple majority.
+* In the event of deadlocks, the question will be put to steering instead.

 ## DCO: Sign your work

 The sign-off is a simple line at the end of the explanation for the